kant/varnish/README.md

 * Asking a question in the `#skiff-users` slack channel.

 We're eager to improve Varnish and need your feedback to do so!

+## Contributing

+We welcome and encourage contributions.
+For more information on how to get your development environment setup, review [this document](./Contributing.md).